 – add the stock and potatoes. bring to a boil and then simmer 15-20 minutes until the potatoes are cooked.

 – grate the pickles if not already grated. once the potatoes are cooked add the pickles and simmer another 10 minutes. add the brine.

-– mix the sour cream in a small bowl with 1 cup of brine. add it to the soup. season with more salt/pepper to taste and serve with chopped dill.
+– mix the sour cream in a small bowl with the flour until combined and then add 1 cup of the warm soup. mix it well until everything is dissolved. add it back to the soup. season with more salt/pepper to taste and serve with chopped dill.